slaclab/timechart/docs/source/control_panel.rst

         Although invisible, the PV's curve will continue to be plotted.

 #. **Curve Name**:
         The name of the PV whose curve is being plotted.
-Under the Curve Name are the current min and max values of the curve, and the current y-value just plotted on the curve.
+Under the Curve Name are the current y-min and y-max values of the curve, and the current y-value just plotted on the curve.

         .. important::